 Sometimes a deal looks too good, we are tempted to move fast on it.
 Learn when to say ‘no’, especially when you feel rushed.
-Especially when you are in a joint venture where you are bound to feel compelled to go in a certain direction.
-At the same time, don’t be afraid to move in on a good deal, just make sure your decision is free from any your ego and emotions, use logic instead and focus on the numbers.
+Do not feel compelled to go in a certain direction, without being comfortable.
+At the same time, don’t be afraid to move in on a good deal, just make sure your decision is free from your ego and emotions, use logic instead and focus on the numbers.

 Get good negotiation skills and constantly try to improve them.
 It is always important that both sides of the table leave feeling they have won something out of the deal.

 To be a successful real estate investor, you should surround yourself with people who are already doing well in the industry.
 Attend property industry tradeshows and exhibitions, conferences, join clubs, and take advantage of any opportunity that may present itself.
 If you can identify a good mentor, that would be best.